 Epoxy is so versatile the question to ask yourself is what surfaces it can NOT be used on.
-The main two surfaces that it can’t be used on are silicone and copper.
-While some surfaces require minimal preparation, others such as porous surfaces do.
+The main two surfaces that it can’t be used on our silicone and copper.
+While some surfaces require minimal preparation, others, such as porous surfaces, do.
 That being said, all surfaces should be cleaned and dried completely before applying epoxy to them.
 Below is a list of surfaces epoxy can be used on.
 The list is divided into two categories: surfaces that don’t need preparation and surfaces that do need preparation.
 We have also included some tips to consider before you start the resurfacing process.

 What Surfaces Can You Put Epoxy On?

 The following surfaces can have epoxy applied to them with no preparation beyond being cleaned: